 Kimberly Foley, Ph.D., received the Impact Award for her presentation, Trainees to Care for Children and Adolescents with Psychiatric Disorders, from the Forum for Behavioral Science in Family Medicine.

 Lesley Cottrell, Ph.D.
-(WVU, 2001) received the 2015 Health Sciences Center Women in Science and Health Mid-Career Excellence Award as the mid-career woman faculty with excellence in mentorship, leadership, diversity service, research and education at the WVU Health Sciences Center.
-Dr. Cottrell is an associate professor and vice chair for Research in the School of Medicine department of Pediatrics and co-director of the West Virginia Prevention Research Center housed inside the School of Public Health.
+(WVU, 2001), received the 2015 Health Sciences Center Women in Science and Health Mid-Career Excellence Award as the mid-career woman faculty with excellence in mentorship, leadership, diversity service, research and education at the WVU Health Sciences Center.
+Dr. Cottrell is an Associate Professor and Vice Chair for Research in the School of Medicine department of Pediatrics and co-director of the West Virginia Prevention Research Center housed in the School of Public Health.

-Lindsay Gerolimatos, Ph.D. and 2014 graduate of the clinical program area in the Department of Psychology has been selected for an APA Congressional Fellowship upon completion of her post-doctoral fellowship at the VA Boston Healthcare System.
-(March 2015)
+Lindsay Gerolimatos, Ph.D. and 2014 graduate of the clinical program area in the Department of Psychology, was selected for an APA Congressional Fellowship upon completion of her post-doctoral fellowship at the VA Boston Healthcare System (March 2015).

 Sarah Stahl, Ph.D. and 2010 graduate of the life-span developmental program, received a 4-year K01 award from National Institute of Mental Health (January 2015).

-Jeffrey L. Goodie, Ph.D., ABPP, and 2001 graduate of the clinical program area in the Department of Psychology was recognized as the 2014 Derek Dunn Memorial Senior Scientist of the Year by the US Public Health Service.
-Click here to read about Jeff’s accomplishment!
+Jeffrey L. Goodie, Ph.D., ABPP, and 2001 graduate of the clinical program area in the Department of Psychology, was recognized as the 2014 Derek Dunn Memorial Senior Scientist of the Year by the US Public Health Service.

 Christine Gould, Ph.D., a 2011 graduate of the clinical program area in the Department of Psychology, received a Career Development Award (CDA-2) from the Department of Veterans Affairs for her research into treating late-life anxiety in veterans using interventions delivered via mobile technology.